linode/apl-docs/docs/post-install.md

 ![drone-save](img/drone-save.png)

-Now the final step is to create a Team.
-See the **[Teams](/docs/console/teams)** page for more information.
+Now the final step is to create a team.
+See the [Teams](/docs/console/teams) page for more information.

 ## When Otomi is installed with optional configuration

 ### Sign in to the console

-If Otomi is configured with OIDC (using Azure AD as an IdP), click on the right button (redkubes-azure in the example below).
+If Otomi is configured with `hasExternalIDP=true` and `oidc` settings have been provided for an external IDP, click on the right button ("redkubes-azure" in the example below).

 ![console-login](img/console-login.png)

-When OIDC is configured, an Active Directory user needs to be a member of the otomi-admin group.
+When OIDC is configured, an external IDP user needs to be a member of the "otomi-admin" group.
 Now follow the same steps as described above to activate Drone.